 Any technical questions, concerns or entitlement issues about form filing applications can be directed to the FINRA Help Desk at (800) 321-6273.

-Submit large volume of filings directly to a secure server and to automate and stremline the submisson process.
+Submit large volume of filings directly to a secure server and to automate and streamline the submisson process.
 See the Regulation Filing Applications FTP Submission Fact Sheet for instructions on submitting filings via FTP.
 In order to import a filing containing one or more complaints, the file must adhere to FINRA's XML Disclosures Format (view a sample file (PDF 210 KB).
-See the valid list of Rule 4530 Products and Problem Codes required for specified events.
+See the valid list of Rule 4530 Disclosure Events required for specified events.